Cybersecurity Challenges of Remote Working

 - Distracted workers/organizations

-Unfortunately, training and IT support is tougher for remote workers and both are needed now, more than ever.
+Unfortunately, training and IT support are tougher for remote workers who need both now, more than ever.

 Remote working best practices

-Every organization and its employee need to ensure they are ready and able to adjust to the new work environment.
+Every organization and its employees need to ensure they are ready and able to adjust to the new work environment.